Wizzard72/Domoticz-Unifi-Presence/README.md

 The plugin is tested to works on a Raspberry Pi 3b.

 ### Prerequisite:
-  - A working Unifi Controller setup
+  - A working Unifi Controller setup.
+Tested with version 6.0.36.

 ### Install plugin on Domoticz (only Linux is supported)
 To install the plugin login to the Raspberry Pi (SSH / Putty).